- HOME

 We have tested the following three functions of autonomous dynamic rerouting technology.

-(1) Autonomous route change function in the event of a failure or fuel shortage (2) Autonomous rerouting function in stormy weather (3) Function to fly the changed route using the high-precision positioning information of the quasi-zenith satellite system
+(1) Autonomous route change function in the event of a failure or fuel shortage (2) Autonomous rerouting function in stormy weather (3) Function to fly the changed route using the high-precision positioning information of the quasi-zenith satellite system2.
+Details and outcomes of the tests performed

 <Purpose> Confirming that UA autonomously changes the route from a pre-programmed flight route due to information on failures, fuel shortage, and stormy weather.